Gradient12/Mid-term_PhiladelphiaHistoricStreets/README.md

 3. All street markers are clickable.
 When clicked, display information corresponding with color.

 Update log:
+2016-03-20
+1. Added circle markers for the endpoints of each historic street segment.
+2. The text markers and endpoint markers will show by default and will update correctly.
+3. Fixed map clipping issue.

 2016-03-18
 1. Navigation changed from "previous-next" flipping buttons to three tab buttons.
 2. Text markers angle considers map projection.